Jiddler/Hyperletter/README.md

 # Hyperletter

-Thanks to Jetbrains for supporting Hyperletter with ReSharper!
+Thanks Jetbrains for supporting Hyperletter with ReSharper and DotCover!
 [![The Most Intelligent Add-In To Visual Studio](http://www.jetbrains.com/resharper/features/rs/rs1/rs125x37_violet.gif)](http://www.jetbrains.com/)

 ## Version
-We�re currently on V1.3.
-See below for product roadmap under "Whats next".
+We´re currently on V1.3.

 ## Concept
+**_Helps to distribute your system_**

 You can think of Hyperletter as a mix between ZMQ and WCF.
 ZMQ is great for speedy applications but is you need to do a lot of extra work to make sure its reliable.
 WCF on the other hand is reliable but is a hassle to work with.

 In ZMQ you have a lot of different socket pairs, in Hyperletter you have only two.
 HyperSocket and TypedHyperSocket.
 All sockets can receive and transmit.
-No matter who is bound or connected.
+No matter who is bound or connected, one socket can even be both bound and connected.

-In ZMQ you�re working with a black box, you put something in and you have no clue when it was delivered or discarded.
-You don�t even know if somebody are connected to you or if you�re connected to someone else.
+In ZMQ you´re working with a black box, you put something in and you have no clue when it was delivered or discarded.
+You don´t even know if somebody are connected to you or if you´re connected to someone else.

-Hyperletter tries to be as transparent as possible with callbacks for all events so you�re code can act on them.
+Hyperletter tries to be as transparent as possible with callbacks for all events so you´re code can act on them.

 ## Reliability
 Hyperletter lets you decide what delivery guarantee you want.
 You have options like:
 Send and silent discard on failure
 Send, requeue on failure and require software ACK.

-This options is per letter (not per socket) so you can send one message which you want to guarantee delivery and the next one can be discarded on failure.
+All options is per letter (not per socket) so you can send one message which you want to guarantee delivery and the next one can be discarded on failure.

 Hyperletter can queue letters until a connection is established.

-Hyperletter _does not_ persist the queues on disk (see what�s next below), so if you�re application crashes you�re queued data is lost.
+Hyperletter **_does not_** persist the queues on disk (see what´s next below), so if you´re application crashes your queued data is lost.

-You can build disk caching if you want to; listen to the Sent-event to know when to delete it from you�re persistence.
-We�re going to include this feature in the future.
+You can build disk caching if you want to; listen to the Sent-event to know when to delete it from you´re persistence.
+Persisted queues going to be a part of FirefliesMQ (not yet published), which will also offer a lot of other features like routes.
+Hyperletter is the transport protocol for FirefliesMQ.

 ## Multicast
-If socket A is connected to B and C and want to send a letter to both of them, just put LetterOptions.Multicast on the letter you�re sending and Hyperletter will handle the rest.
+If socket A is connected to B and C and want to send a letter to both of them, just put LetterOptions.Multicast on the letter you´re sending and Hyperletter will handle the rest.

 ## Answering
 Hyperletter supports answering to letters, like WCF-calls.
 You can choose between send and block until answer is received or send and callback when answer is received.